gaurajjadhav/AWS-Learning-Journey/Day-2-of-AWS-Journey.md

          - Pay less when you use more
          - Pay even less as AWS grows

     3) Pay for what you use
     Pay only for the services that you consume, with no large upfront expenses

-    4)	AWS Free Tier
+    4)AWS Free Tier
    Enables you to gain free hands on experience with the AWS  platform, products, and services.
 Free for 1 year for new customers.

     5) Services with no charge
        - Amazon VPC lets you create a logically isolated virtual network in the AWS Cloud to launch your resources.
        - AWS IAM manages user access to AWS services and resources securely.
        - Consolidated Billing (via AWS Organizations) combines bills for multiple accounts, helps track charges, and can reduce costs through volume discounts.